mit-orcd/orcd-docs-edit/docs/software/R.md

 conda search r-tidyverse
 ```

-There are two ways to add packages to your conda environment.
-The first is to create a blank conda environment and install packages individually, for example:
+There are two ways to add packages to your Conda environment.
+The first is to create a blank Conda environment and install packages individually, for example:

 ```bash
 conda create my_R_env